The Committee (Trustees)

-Barry bought his first Marine Band in the early ‘90s after hearing the harmonica played on the Dr Who episode ‘The Happiness Patrol’, and has been playing ever since.
-He also plays chromatic harmonica, guitar, keyboards, melodeon and washboard, and has played in folk and covers bands.
-Barry is an IT Manager by day, and has 20 years’ experience working as an adult education tutor.
+Barry bought his first Marine Band in the early ‘90s after hearing the harmonica played on the Doctor Who episode ‘The Happiness Patrol’, and has been playing ever since.
+In addition to harmonicas, he also plays guitar, mellotron, and the washboard!
+Barry plays in a '60s covers band at weekends, is an IT Manager by day, and has 20 years’ experience working as an adult education tutor.
 Barry brings many years of writing, editing, administration, IT, and project management experience to the HarmonicaUK committee.
-Barry was Editor of Harmonica World before moving into the role of Vice-Chair and Head of Communications, and Editor of Harmonica World magazine.
+Previously Barry has held the roles of Chair, Vice-Chair, Head of Communications, and Editor of Harmonica World magazine.

 Assistants to the Committee

 - Dave Colclough - editor

 - Steve Pardue - design